 “As a nation, out of this terrible tragedy, God has visited grace upon us, for He has allowed us to see where we’ve been blind.
 He has given us the chance, where we’ve been lost, to find our best selves.
 We may not have earned it, this grace, with our rancor and complacency and short-sightedness and fear of each other—but we got it all the same.” – Barack Obama

-From my spiritual perspective, we should be thankful.
+From my spiritual perspective, I am thankful.
 Yes, thankful.
 Why?
-Instead of corona virus killing millions, it could have been Jesus returning for the entire world to face judgment.
-Would we have been ready?
+Instead of the coronavirus and variants killing millions, it could be Jesus returning for the entire world to face judgment.
+Would we be ready?

 From my spiritual perspective, families are now praying together, forgiving and loving one another, sitting together at dinner tables talking, laughing, reminiscing and making beautiful memories.
 Love and compassion are prompting many global humanitarian’s efforts.

 There are many other positive side effects from this beautiful necessary distraction that God allowed to come upon us.
 I do not claim to know His reasons, nor do I question Him.
 But perhaps, He allows different variants as warnings because the world seems to become wicked by the day.

 As we go about our busy lives, fighting among one another within our own nation, and with other nations, let us remember we have been given another chance to right what is wrong in the sight of God.

 I am not oblivious to current global devastations and my heart goes out to families personally affected by COVID-19, and everything else happening globally, but mopped away by a beautiful necessary distraction.